 • In this area, lives a large community of Berber nomads.
 Sometimes, you can sight Berber nomad women, who have Berber tattoos on their faces.
 They may be seen herding their goats to drink water at the river’s edge and collecting their own water which is carried by their mules back to the caves where they live.

-• After lunch, you will continue the trip to Erfoud, known as the capital for dates(fruit) and a global entity for fossil stones, famous for amazing fossil beds and Paleozoic Strata, where ancient ‘Trilobite’ fossils are found, 505 – 570 million years old.
+• Continuing your 10 day Morocco itinerary and after a lunch stop, you will head to Erfoud, known as the capital for dates(fruit) and a global entity for fossil stones, famous for amazing fossil beds and Paleozoic Strata, where ancient ‘Trilobite’ fossils are found, 505 – 570 million years old.
 An intriguing visit to a fossil museum is possible where you will witness some of the ancient specimens.

 • Continue travel to the eminent sand dunes of Erg Chebbi and experience the glory of the Sahara Desert.
 Erg Chebbi is regarded as the gateway to the Grand African Sahara where some dunes are considered the highest in north Africa at 350 M elevation.

-• Meet your Camel caravan and the experienced camel man, who will guide your trek to explore the mysterious Sahara sand sea, an alluring and unique trek which will make your Morocco itinerary 5 days desert tour from Marrakech a memorable experience.
+• Meet your Camel caravan and the experienced camel man, who will guide your trek to explore the mysterious Sahara sand sea, an alluring and unique trek which will make your 10 day Morocco itinerary a memorable experience.

 • Enjoy a charming sunset over the Erg Chebbi dunes and spend the night in a Berber desert camp.
 The evening will include dinner, followed by entertainment around the campfire, listening to traditional Berber drum music, having the experience of a lifetime under the milky way stars.
 This will captivate your heart and soul, not for a night but forever.
 “Sand boarding is available in the camp”.
 (Overnight in Sahara Desert).